Council of Churches in Zambia

 The Council of Churches in Zambia is an ecumenical Christian organization in Zambia.
-It was founded in 1944 as the Christian Council of Northern Rhodesia and is a member of the World Council of Churches and the Fellowship of Christian Councils in Southern Africa.
+It was founded in 1945(according to the "World Council of Churches listing") as the Christian Council of Northern Rhodesia and is a member of the World Council of Churches and the Fellowship of Christian Councils in Southern Africa.
 It is also a member of three church mother bodies in Zambia; Evangelical Fellowship of Zambia (EFZ), and the Zambia Episcopal Conference (ZEC).